 So much more Nature than you think!

-And here’s the thing; it doesn’t only have to be about the football games (although there is nothing wrong with that either.)
-In four years, you should find the time to check out some of these places too; if you really want to get a feel for Tally that is.
+It’s so important to get out into nature.
+On your first trip to Bloomington will most likely consist of long hours moving into dorms.
+However, throughout your other visits, you must take advantage of the beautiful scenery Indiana has to offer.
+Coming from South Florida, I was absolutely awed when it came to the picturesque snow-covered trees in the winter, the vibrant leaves in the spring, and the inviting lakes in the summer.
+And here’s the thing; it doesn’t only have to be about school sports (although there is nothing wrong with that either.)
+In four years, you should find the time to check out some of these places too if you really want to get a feel for Bloomington that is.

-Chances are, your student has come to love Tally and FSU.
-Let’s face it; Tally is now their home away from home.
-(Trust me, at some point, you will overhear them tell a friend they are going home and mean back to school.
-It stings, but then you remember, that is exactly how you would want them to feel).
-Plan to enjoy free time with your students and making memories of this special time.
+Students come to love Bloomington and IU.
+Let’s face it; Bloomington is now their home away from home.
+Plan to enjoy free time with your students making memories of this special time.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.